Ronald Godfrey Lienhardt (“Thienydeng”)

 Perhaps the most important aspect of his teaching was to show how social anthropology can be truly social, a discipline involving mutuality, one that begins in field research, but ends by keeping company with its subject on a global journey.
 For Godfrey’s students this was a lesson that began well before we left home.

 On one occasion at the Institute we were studying the historical expansion of speakers of Nilotic languages in what was then the Southern region of Sudan—the non-Arab, non-Muslim groups whose struggle for political representation has since escalated into violent conflict on a tragic scale.
 The paper I wrote for this class had a map appended representing the present-day home territories of the peoples of the area.
 It was based on information I had derived—meticulously I thought—from existing cartographic sources.

 When I arrived at the pub at lunchtime to discuss that week’s work I found several official-looking cars parked outside.
 Inside, Godfrey was sitting with some visiting Southern Sudanese, former students, or friends from the time of his field research, now diplomats or administrative officials.
 The map I had drawn lay on the table.
 It was there—or possibly later that day, at the Institute of Social Anthropology in Woodstock Road—that one of the visitors drew attention to a detail of the map.

-“You have shown this area along the river as no man’s land,” he said, in a serious tone.
+“You have shown this area along the river as no man’s land,” he said, in a serious tone of voice.
 “Others may graze their herds there in the dry season, but the territory has always been ours….”